kivymd/KivyMDBuilder/CONTRIBUTING.md

 - The project is modular.
 No part of the project depends on its components
 - You don't need to care about the user interface (this is the task of core developer of this project)

+> :warning:
+>     You don't have to do any manipulation of the user interface either.
+>
+>     Your modules should only return a value.

 ## How can I help?

 At the moment, there are a number of tasks that need to be addressed: